swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

     as type: T.self,
     initializingWith initializer:
       (_ typedSpan: inout OutputSpan<T>) throws(E) -> Void
-  ) throws(E) where T: ConvertibleToRawBytes & BitwiseCopyable
+  ) throws(E) where T: ConvertibleToBytes & BitwiseCopyable

   /// Accesses the byte at the specified offset in the span.
   ///